TO MAKE EVERYONE MORE GREEN

 I also have a garage space on the ground floor,

 which I rent to another owner, since I have no car.

-and needed to open and close the garage door for the building
+and the power needed to open and close the garage door for the building

-which is estimated to provide half of the electricity needed for our
+which might provide half of the electricity needed for our

 I have a gas stove, which only uses electricity for

 and to provide a spark to start the gas burning when I turn it on.